aharonium/opensiddur.org/posts/HTML/prayers/lunisolar/new-years-day/for-domesticated-animals/meat-and-feathers-vidui-for-rosh-hashanah-labehemot-on-rosh-hodesh-elul.html.md

 <td style="vertical-align:top;" width="53%">
 <div class="english">
-During Elul we must confess to people before we confess to God And perhaps on Rosh HaShanah LaBehemot we must confess to animals before we confess to people.
+During Elul we must confess to people before we confess to God And perhaps on Rosh HaShanah LaBehemah we must confess to animals before we confess to people.
 </div></td></tr>